SuerpX/GVF_Learner/README.md

 GVF Learner for any given dataset and policy function.

 ## Run Example
-Open CartPole_example with Jupyter Notebook.
+Open `CartPole_example.ipynb` with Jupyter Notebook.